What is Covered

 Education and professional development opportunities are eligible under the Education Benefits Program when the courses or degree programs meet at least one of the following criteria:

-Are required for career development preparation, job-related professional certification or license
+Required for job related professional certification or license

 ESL, GED, Literacy and related classes are eligible for the Education Benefits Program.
 Academic coursework for undergraduate or graduate degrees, certification, licenses or professional academic credit must be taken from regionally accredited higher education institutions.

-Classes in support of vocational studies, such as the trades, technical or technology studies are eligible.
-Classes that support career development or preparation for a career are eligible.
-Classes that support professional development directly and indirectly, i.e., support the employee’s job, career development or UVa’s mission are eligible.
+Classes in support of vocational studies, such as technical or technology studies are eligible when they support career development or preparation for a career.
+Classes that support professional development directly and indirectly, i.e., support the employee’s job, or career development are eligible.

-Employees may take up to two UVa personal enrichment courses per semester through the School of Continuing & Professional Studies.
+Employees may take up to two UVA courses per semester through the School of Continuing & Professional Studies.

 What is Not Covered